 Turtles are a lot of fun to keep as pets.
 They range from extremely easy and low maintenance to very difficult high maintenance.
 Part of what makes a turtle easy or difficult to keep is what the type of turtle eats.
 Some foods are more difficult to acquire or cost more than others, so keep their diet in mind when selecting the type of turtle you want.

+What do turtles eat?
+It depends on what type of turtle you are talking about.
+For example, a sea turtle, a box turtle, and a snapping turtle will have very different diets.
 To find what different types of turtles eat, look below for the type you are looking for.
 Common pet species have been included.

 What Painted Turtles Eat

 When assessing what a turtle eats, think about it's native environment.
 Ask yourself what you would eat if you were a turtle living in the area that the turtle lives.
 In this case, the painted turtle lives in North America in ponds, creeks, and rivers.